Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 - Upgrade a #d6 Sphere of your choice to #d8

-- Choose and gain one of the SFX listed in Appendix B: General SFX and Limits. /* TODO Appendix B */
+- Choose and gain one of the SFX listed in Appendix B: General SFX. /* TODO Appendix B */

+- Choose and gain one of the Limits listed in the Limit List.

 - Choose and gain one of your Faction SFX.